apalbright/thelittledataset/content/post/ct-pretrial-descriptives.md

 Bond amounts set financial conditions for pretrial release.
 Bond can be changed during an inmate's jail stay, so, for the sake of clarity, I focus here on the original (first) bond amount in the data.^[I exclude bond amounts of less than $100 because the codebook says that "[i]n some instances, for particularly low (less than $100), this bond amount may be considered a place holder value".
 There are only 104 observations of first bond under $100.]
 Excluding those individuals who are coded inconsistently by race or gender yields 49,817 first observations of bond for all unique person-admissions.

 The mean bond amount is $85,881 and the median is $25,100.
-This all seems shockingly high to me, but it is worth noting that this distribution is likely higher than the general bond distribution since this data only covers those who are in jail for at least one night.
+This all seems shockingly high to me, but it is worth noting that this distribution is likely higher than the general bond distribution since this data covers only those who are in jail for at least one night.
 That is, selection into this sample likely leads to an overestimate of the true bond amount distribution.

 Given the enormous range, I want to visualize the distribution of bond amounts for pretrial inmates.
-However, without a transformation, it's super difficult (impossible) to see because there are huge values on the right (in the millions) while most of the mass is on the left.
+However, without a transformation, it's extremely difficult (impossible) to see because there are huge values on the right (in the millions) while most of the mass is on the left.
 To deal with this, I use a `log10` transformation of the axis with bond amount.

 <figure>
 <center>